Q&A with Alfred Okello & Victor Samper

 A: The question isn’t usually the first one we’re asked on the topic of metal additive manufacturing, but when the conversation turns to the topic of powder, then yes, someone usually does raise their hand and ask, “How many times can I reuse my powder?”

 The concept of infinite powder reuse comes up frequently, as do discussions on how many times it can be used.

-Q2: Is powder and specifically powder reuse sometimes an after-thought or is it front of mind for metal additive users?
+Q2: Is powder, and specifically powder reuse, sometimes an afterthought or is it front of mind for metal additive users?

 Q3: What do you mean by making the process and science work for the business case?

-Q4: Where does the human factor come into powder reuse strategies?
+Q4: Where does the human factor come into powder-reuse strategies?

-In any process, it can be easy to overlook human interaction with a machine or a material as a source of variation, expecting all trained users to be the same and have no impact.
-Additive manufacturing today still has many potential human touch points and without defined methods, the effects of human interaction can be a variation in the outcome.
+A: In any process, it can be easy to overlook human interaction with a machine or a material as a source of variation, expecting all trained users to be the same and have no impact.
+Additive manufacturing today still has many potential human touch points, and without defined methods, the effects of human interaction can be a variation in the outcome.
 This seems to be true no matter the reuse strategy being adopted.